 Mobile-first Banks: Pros & Cons

 Whether we like it or not, traditional banking landscape is now a thing of the past.
 No longer is a banker an old man in an expensive suit spending their day in a high-rise office building downtown.
 And just like that, you can enjoy a long-term mutually beneficial relationship with a bank without ever visiting one of the branches or even speaking to any human beings at all!
-Even if you represent a business entity, for example, as a freelancer.
+This also applies to business banking - for example, if you're setting up a bank account as a freelancer.
 Is this a good thing or is it a beginning of the end of personal finance as we know it?
-Fintech Compass experts investigate.

 What led to neobanks' explosive growth?